ethereum/remix-project/README.md

 You'll have to run your own node using the following parameters:

+*DO NOT DO THIS IF geth/eth STORES PRIVATE KEYS*

 Using Geth:

     geth --rpc --rpcapi 'web3,eth,debug' --rpcport 8545 --rpccorsdomain '*'